techgaun/git-internals/README.md

 # above we see some unrecognizable text and thats not what we saved though
 # git saves our content with header + nullbyte + content as we saw earlier
 # we can use git cat-file plumbing command to look at the object we just created.
+# -p means pretty print the content of that object
 $ git cat-file -p 557db03de997c86a4a028e1ebd3a1ceb225be238
 Hello World

 # and now lets look at the type of the file
+# -t means print the type of that object
 $ git cat-file -t 557db03de997c86a4a028e1ebd3a1ceb225be238
 blob